brian-mann-math/MathForDataScience/slides/math_for_data_science.md

 * $K(x,y) = e^{-\gamma||x - y||^2}$
 * $\gamma$ is chosen *a priori* by the user
+* Largest when $x$ and $y$ are close, decays exponentially
+* With the RBF kernel, SVM looks for clusters of similarly labeled points
+* Can learn much more complicated decision boundaries compared to polynomial or linear kernels (watch for overfitting, adjust $\gamma$)

 ## More RBF kernel
 What are $\phi$ and the dimension of $V$ in this case?